SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Data Preview](./img/Ex3_Data_Preview1.png)

 1. In the `airportFrom` and `airportTo` fields, enter the 3-character location codes of your desired route.
-For instance you can search for flights from John F,.
-Kennedy Airport in New York (`JFK`) to Las Vegas (`LAS`)
+For instance you can search for direct flights from John F. Kennedy Airport in New York (`JFK`) to Las Vegas (`LAS`)

     ***Important***
-    These values are case-sensitive!
+    The input parameter values are case-sensitive!

     ***Warning***
-    Due to a bug in the UI here, you need to enter the value in the second input parameter first; that is, enter the value for `airportTo` first, then press enter.
+    Due to a bug in the UI here, you need to enter the value in the ***second*** input parameter first; that is, enter the value for `airportTo` first, then press enter.
 At this point you'll see the value for the first input parameter has now been populated with the value from the second input parameter.
 Now enter the value for the first input parameter (`airportFrom`) and the calculation view will function correctly.

     ![Data Preview](./img/Ex3_Data_Preview2.png)

-    Once you have entered both input parameter values (and checked that the second value has not overwritten the first value), then press the "Open Content" button circled at the top of the screen shot.
+    Once you have entered both input parameter values (and checked that the second value has not overwritten the first value), press the "Open Content" button circled at the top of the screen shot.

-1. You will now see a display of all the carriers that operate between John F. Kennedy airport in New York and Las Vegas (5 carriers in this case)
+1. You will now see a display of all the carriers that operate direct flights between John F. Kennedy airport in New York and Las Vegas (5 carriers in this case)

     ![Calculation View Results](./img/Ex3_Calc_View_Results.png)

     If for some reason you see no results, then one of the following situations could have occurred:

-    1. The bug on the input screen has overwritten the `airportFrom` value with the `airportTo` value; or
+    1. The bug described above has overwritten the `airportFrom` value with the `airportTo` value; or
-    1. You have entered the 3-character IATA location codes in lowercase instead of uppercase; or
+    1. You have entered one or both of the 3-character IATA location codes in lowercase instead of uppercase; or
-    1. You have entered two location codes for which there are genuinely no direct flights.
+    1. You have entered two location codes between which there are genuinely no direct flights.
 For instance, no carrier flies directly from Madrid in Spain (`MAD`) to Las Vegas (`LAS`)

 # \</exercise>